H. Arnold Barton: Career

 After retiring he moved to Sweden.

-His research and writing covers a broad register, including Scandinavia in the era of the French Revolutionary-Napoleonic era, relations between homeland Swedes and Swedish Americans, and the Norwegian-Swedish union of 1814-1905.
+His research and writing covers a broad register, including Scandinavia in the era of the French Revolutionary-Napoleonic era, relations between homeland Swedes and Swedish Americans, and the Swedish-Norwegian union of 1814-1905.
 Barton has served on the boards of the Swedish-American Historical Society and the Swenson Swedish Immigration Research Center.

 Between 1974 and 1990, Barton served as editor of the Swedish-American Historical Quarterly.

 Honors and recognition

 In 1985, Professor H. Arnold Barton was awarded the Charlotta Medal in recognition of his contributions to the Swedish Emigrant Institute at Växjö, Småland, Sweden.